A projector in a room with bright daylight streaming in from a window

 Aside from brightness, color saturation is another important factor for daytime projection.
 If your projector isn’t displaying vibrant enough colors, try adjusting the display settings to increase the saturation.
 Keep in mind that some projectors can be configured to automatically adjust their color settings based on the ambient light present in the room.

-See also How to Install Costco Tv Wall Mount
+See also How to Mount a Samsung Tv

 Another way to enhance color saturation in projected images is to use a high-quality projector screen.
 A screen with a high gain value can reflect more light back to the viewer, resulting in brighter and more vibrant colors.
 Additionally, using a screen with a neutral color balance can help to prevent color distortion and ensure accurate color reproduction.